-You know Silverado 1500 LTD and Silverado HD have the legendary power to handle heavy loads.
+You know Silverado HD has the legendary power to handle heavy loads.
 But towing isn't about power alone.
 These trucks offer 8 available cameras that give you up to 15 unique views!
-They also offer additional dynamic trailering features like available Jack-Knife Alert?
-Trailer Length Indicator and Trailer Angle Indicator with Trailer Guidelines, which require a compatible trailer, as well as Bed View with Cargo Bed Zoom and Bed Hitch Guidance - all designed to help make your towing job easier from start to finish.
+They also offer additional dynamic trailering features like available Jack-Knife Alert; Trailer Length Indicator and Trailer Angle Indicator with Trailer Guidelines; which require a compatible trailer, as well as Bed View with Cargo Bed Zoom and Bed Hitch Guidance - all designed to help make your towing job easier from start to finish.
 From hitching to driving to parking, these features can help improve your ability to move your loads.